 8.7.2 Similarly, it will not be appropriate to zone where there have been significant alterations.
-For example, kitchen enlargement or extension, installation of quality customer toilets, or improvement to rear parts to make attractive customer seating space, particularly if there is some sort of rear outlook to a garden, or a view.
+For example, kitchen enlargement or extension, installation of quality customer toilets, or improvement to rear parts to make attractive customer seating space, particularly if there is for example, an outlook onto a garden, or a view.

-8.7.3 Traditional takeaways in retail units, which do not offer any customer seating, are more likely to be comparable to the surrounding retail units and the zoned approach may be more appropriate.
+8.7.3 Traditional takeaways in retail units, which do not offer any customer seating, are more likely to be comparable to the surrounding retail units and the zoned approach is likely be more appropriate.
 However, if the rents on such premises are higher than the comparable shop rents, that should be reflected in the valuation, either by a higher zone A or the application of a survey unit or end adjustment to the prevailing zone A value.
 In exceptional circumstances this class of property could be valued overall, for example if the Hot Food Takeaway is occupied together with a restaurant or seating area.

 8.8 Licensed restaurants or Public Houses

 8.8.1 These may share many common features and a trade based valuation may be more appropriate particularly in the absence of any relevant rental evidence.